lmigueldf/doc/guide/game-walkthrough.md

     var titlescreen = new TitleScreen(),
         gamescreen = new GameScreen();

-    this.view.style.backgroundColor = '#30B040';
+    this.view.style.backgroundColor = '#008a42';

-    //Add a new StackView to the root of the scene graph var rootView = new StackView({
+    // Add a new StackView to the root of the scene graph
+    // create everything at size 320x480, then scale so to
+    // fit horizontally
+    var rootView = new StackView({
       superview: this,
-      x: device.width / 2 - 160,
-      y: device.height / 2 - 240,
+      x: 0,
+      y: 0,
       width: 320,
       height: 480,
       clip: true,
-      backgroundColor: '#37B34A'
+      scale: device.width / 320
     });

     rootView.push(titlescreen);